Table of Contents

 Shumai has become immensely popular in Japan since the early 20th century, however, the truth is that it originated in the Guangdong province of China.
 Shumai tends to be translated as cook (shao) and sell (mai).
 The very fact that Shumai has been a kind of street food, made and eaten by people on the go.

-Gyoza, on the other hand, is a kind of Japanese variety of dumpling, and this is one of the key differences between gyoza and shumai.
+Gyoza, on the other hand, is a kind of Japanese variety of dumplings, and this is one of the key differences between gyoza and shumai.

 Ingredients In Gyoza and Shumai